fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 ### Improving the current infrastructure

+The approaches may be justified once some of the important issues are addressed.
+Other than the mentioned problems, a lot of other factors need to pitch in to improve and make the platform more a feasible good product to be sold.
 The product being built is an excellent product, no doubt.
 The tech being used, the polkadot blockchains, which allow a huge on queries in a much faster time, the faster and efficient transaction mechanisms, interoperability, the economic scalability, user driven governance, the forkless upgrades and the claimed security and transparency, are a step in the right direction, but there are grave issues those still need to be discussed before the product is introduced and launched.